History of the JCPC

-The jurisdiction of the Privy Council originated at the Norman conquest with the premise that:
+The jurisdiction of the Judicial Committee of the Privy Council (JCPC) originated at the Norman conquest with the premise that:

 "The King is the fountain of all justice throughout his Dominions, and exercises jurisdiction in his Council, which act in an advisory capacity to the Crown."